 Idaho Housing activated our referral service in 1998 at the request of housing consumers, providers, and advocates who needed help navigating the sometimes-complicated world of housing programs and resources.
 We work to provide current, accurate and practical information about housing and service options, including homeless service providers, rental assistance, first-time homebuyer options, low-cost apartments, and other resources.

-Although the HIRC has no funds to offer, we make every effort to locate the most appropriate service or resource for each situation.
+Although referral staff doesn’t have funds to offer, we make every effort to locate the most appropriate service or resource for each situation.
+Referral services include:

 Housing Assistance Guide

 The Housing Assistance Guide addresses frequently asked questions and provides a quick overview of essential housing and shelter strategies for Idaho.
 It is available in English, Spanish, Arabic, French Swahili and Burmese.
 Download your Housing Assistance Guide by clicking on the version you need.

 Idaho’s 2-1-1 Care Line is hosted by the Idaho Department of Health and Welfare, is a statewide information and referral service for a variety of health and human services available in your community.

 Idaho Legal Aid Services

 Idaho Legal Aid is a statewide nonprofit law firm dedicated to providing equal access to justice for low-income people through quality advocacy and education, including renter education and representation.